-711 CERAMICS I

-712 CERAMICS II
+711 CERAMICS I 712 CERAMICS II

-In this course, 3-D art concepts and applications are explored in clay.
+This is an intermediate level art course where 3-D art concepts and applications are explored in clay.
 Students will shape clay into a variety of 3-D objects.
 Students work with clay in hand building (pinch, coil, and slab) and on the pottery wheel.
 This course includes historical and critical analysis of clay vessels.

-Open to grades 10-12; one semester, 1/2 credit; Students may take this course in both semesters for 1 credit.
+Prerequisite: One credit in any Level I art course Open to grades 10-12; one semester, 1/2 credit; Students may take this course in both semesters for 1 credit.